 AI may still sound like a scary prospect to many, but for large corporations, single retail stores or even self employed workers, AI can help propel and revolutionise the way your marketing strategy works for you.
 So next time someone mentions AI in any capacity, try not to think of Blade Runner and global domination, but instead of Harley Davidson, and what is now one of their most profitable stores in the US.

-If you would like more data-driven decisions in your campaigns, contact us at Lynn PR email@example.com
+If you would like more data-driven decisions in your campaigns, contact us at Lynn email@example.com.

-This article was written by Ross Singleton, Digital Marketing Executive at Lynn PR.
+This article was written by Ross Singleton, Digital Marketing Executive at Lynn.